RAKU FIRED SLAB PLATTER WITH MULTICOLORED AND CRACKLE WHITE GLAZES

 Raku is a firing process that originated with the Japanese tea ceremony.
-Ware is quickly brought to a temperature range of approximately 1800 degrees F, and is immediately placed in a container of combustable material such as paper, sawdust or straw.
-The container is sealed after it ignites to reduce oxygen.
+Ware is quickly brought to a temperature range of approximately 1800 degrees F and is immediately placed in a container of combustable material such as paper, sawdust or straw.
+After it ignites, the container is sealed to cut off the oxygen.
 The metalic compounds in the glaze create dramatic, unpredictable results in this "reduction" atmosphere.
 Often the surface becomes "crazed" or develops a crackle pattern .
 Unglazed areas become blackened from carbon.